Soviet deportations from Bessarabia and Northern Bukovina

-The Soviet deportations from Bessarabia and Northern Bukovina took place between late 1940 and 1951 and were part of Joseph Stalin's policy of political repression of the potential opposition to the Soviet power (see Population transfer in the Soviet Union).
-The deported were typically moved to so-called "special settlements" (спецпоселения) (see Involuntary settlements in the Soviet Union).
+The Soviet deportations from Bessarabia and Northern Bukovina took place between late 1940 and 1951 and were part of Joseph Stalin's policy of political repression of the potential opposition to the Soviet power.
+The deported were typically moved to so-called "special settlements".

 The deportations began after the Soviet occupation of Bessarabia and Northern Bukovina, which occurred in June 1940.
 According to a secret Soviet Ministry of Interior report dated December 1965, 46,000 people were deported from the Moldavian Soviet Socialist Republic for the period 1940−1953.

 Moldovan historian Ion Varta referred to the events that occurred in Bessarabia and Northern Bukovina after their occupation, including the deportations but also the famine and murders, as a "genocide in all law".

-Around 8,500 Gagauz were deported to Siberia or Kazakhstan, according to estimates by Gagauz Moldovan researcher Konstantin Kurdoglo, author of a volume on the Soviet repressions and deportations in Gagauzia.
+Around 7,500 Gagauz were deported to Siberia or Kazakhstan, according to estimates by Gagauz Moldovan researcher Konstantin Kurdoglo, author of a volume on the Soviet repressions and deportations in Gagauzia.

-1940–1941
+1941

 As a result of the Molotov–Ribbentrop Pact of August 1939, the Romanian government was forced to accept the Soviet ultimatum of June 26, 1940, and withdrew from Bessarabia and Northern Bukovina.
 These regions (as well as the Hertsa region) were then incorporated into the Soviet Union, most of the former being organized as the Moldavian SSR, while the other areas were attributed to the Ukrainian SSR.

 On June 12–13, 1941, 29,839 members of families of "counter-revolutionaries and nationalists" from the Moldavian SSR, and from the Chernivtsi (of Northern Bukovina) and Izmail oblasts of the Ukrainian SSR were deported to Kazakhstan, the Komi ASSR, the Krasnoyarsk Krai, and the Omsk and Novosibirsk oblasts.
 For the fate of such a deportee from Bessarabia, see the example of Eufrosinia Kersnovskaya.
 The Georgian NKVD official Sergo Goglidze, trusted henchman of Lavrentiy Beria, was in charge of these deportations from Bessarabia and Northern Bukovina.